COMP 440 (2020) - Home Page

 , in either Trimester 1 or Trimester 2.

-COMP 440 is a directed Individual Study course, which can take many forms.
+COMP 440 is a directed Individual Study course, which can take more than one form.

 link for staff